LeonidDybowski/hse_project_plasmodium/README.md

 `**` In addition to 14 chromosomes, there were also data on the mitochondrial genome and apicoplast genome, but there was only one region with ZH-SCORE >= 500, so they were not considered.

 Using intersectBed, Z-DNA regions were intersected with 600 nucleotide ranges around the start of the ORF (300 nucleotides in each direction).
-If a Z-DNA region fell there, then it was believed that a relationship with its regulation may be possible.
+If Z-DNA region fell there, then it was believed that a relationship with its regulation may be possible.
 If this region was before the start of the ORF, then it was roughly called a hit in the promoter.
-If after, then it was roughly called a hit in the gene (without division into exons/introns).
+If after, it was roughly called a hit in the gene (without division into exons/introns).

 To search for conservation within the genus, was applied protein clustering.
 This was done using proteinortho (based on the BLAST algorithm).